freerange/mocha/README.md

 * Update the RELEASE.md file with a summary of changes
 * Bump the version in `lib/mocha/version.rb`
 * Commit & push to GitHub
-* Check Travis CI build is passing - https://travis-ci.com/github/freerange/mocha
+* Check CircleCI build is passing - https://app.circleci.com/pipelines/github/freerange/mocha

 * Sign in to Google Analytics - https://analytics.google.com/analytics/web/
 * Find the web property ID for floehopper (625523) > Mocha Documentation (UA-625523-7)